-- How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
+1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?

-N/A - Proposed measures to avoid or reduce such increases are: - 2.
-How would the proposal be likely to affect plants, animals, fish, or marine life?
-Testing deer and elk for CWD is critical to detect this disease in Washington.
-Early detection of CWD is vital to successfully minimize the long-term impacts of the disease in wild deer and elk populations.
-As such, by incentivizing hunters to have their deer and elk tested for chronic wasting disease, this proposal will positively affect animal, specifically ungulate, health and sustainability. - Proposed measures to protect or conserve plants, animals, fish, or marine life are: - 3.
-How would the proposal be likely to deplete energy or natural resources?
-N/A - Proposed measures to protect or conserve energy and natural resources are:
+The project, if approved, would minimize erosion and sediment load in streams and other water bodies by reducing the number and extent of trails that are not built in appropriate locations or designed to be sustainable.

+Proposed measures to avoid or reduce such increases are:

+2. How would the proposal be likely to affect plants, animals, fish, or marine life?

+The proposal would decrease the impacts to plants, animals, and fish by reducing the number and extent of trails that are not built in appropriate locations or designed to be sustainable.

+Proposed measures to protect or conserve plants, animals, fish, or marine life are:

+3. How would the proposal be likely to deplete energy or natural resources?

+Proposed measures to protect or conserve energy and natural resources are:

 4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection, such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
-N1 / A